We found 72 chiropractors who accept Medicare near Valley Stream, NY.

-Dr. Douglas Dukofsky works as a chiropractor in Valley Stream, NY.
-His areas of expertise include the following: scoliosis, activator methods, and laser treatment.
-The average patient rating for Dr. Dukofsky is 4.5 stars out of 5.
-Dr. Dukofsky honors Self-Pay/Uninsured and Medicare insurance.
-He has received the following distinction: Magna Cum Lata.
+Dr. Douglas Dukofsky specializes in chiropractic.
+Dr. Dukofsky's clinical interests include scoliosis, activator methods, and laser treatment.
+He has received a 4.5 out of 5 star rating by his patients.
+He honors Self-Pay/Uninsured and Medicare insurance.
+He has received the distinction of Magna Cum Lata.

 Clinical interests: Laser Treatment, Carpal Tunnel Syndrome, Spine Problems, Allergies, Scoliosis, Activator Methods

-Dr. Vincent Zara works as a chiropractor.
-Dr. Zara's average rating from his patients is 5.0 stars out of 5.
-He accepts Medicare insurance.
+Dr. Vincent Zara specializes in chiropractic and practices in Floral Park, NY.
+Patient reviews placed him at an average of 5.0 stars out of 5.
+Dr. Zara accepts Medicare insurance.
 He is affiliated with Glen Cove Hospital.
-He has an open panel.

 A chiropractor is a licensed healthcare professional that focuses on restricted movement or inflammation in the joints of the musculoskeletal system that may be putting pressure on the spinal column and nerves.
 These impingements, as they are known, are thought to affect the health of the entire body.
 Chiropractors use non-invasive techniques to adjust the restricted joints with the goal of reducing pain and increasing mobility.
 Chiropractic is generally categorized as alternative or complementary medicine.